6 Poses to Boost Your Mood

 3. Cobra

-To do Cobra Pose, start lying belly-down on the ground with the tops of your feet on the ground and separated as wide as your hips.
+How to do it: Lie belly-down on the ground with the tops of your feet on the ground and separated as wide as your hips.
 Bring your hands under your shoulders and hug your elbows toward each other behind you.
 Press into your hands and lift your chest away from the floor.
 (You can lift your chest any amount, but keep your hips grounded and maintain at least a slight bend in your elbows.)
 Press down into the tops of your feet and engage the muscles in your legs.
 Hold for 5 breaths, then lower back down.

 4. Tree